➤ by Oma Gerhild Fulson

 In Germany, there are over 1,500 types of sausages.
 That's hard to imagine, but it's true!
-Many sausage stores, aka Wurstladen, sell around 50 varieties each, making Germany the sausage capital of the world.
+Many sausage stores, aka Wurstladen, sell around 50 varieties each, making Germany the world's sausage capital.

 There’s something absolutely mouth-watering about having a German meat-and-potato dinner.
 Get Oma's revised collection of her favorites in German Meat Dishes.